Last updated on April 18th, 2022

 When the body becomes insulin resistant or when there is insulin deficiency it results in diabetes.

 The sugar patient or the diabetic patient’s symptoms are not always clear.
-Many people are not aware that they have diabetes.
-Due to which many are undiagnosed.
+Many people are not aware that they have high blood sugar.
+Due to this many are undiagnosed.
 1 in 2 (232 million) people across the world with diabetes were undiagnosed due to the symptoms being not obvious.

-According to the doctors, the symptoms of diabetes sometimes do not make you feel unwell.
+According to the doctors, the symptoms of high blood sugar sometimes do not make you feel unwell.
 Due to which the disease gets unnoticed and is left undiagnosed.
 But the key symptoms that indicate that you are diabetic are:

 - You feel tired especially during the day, after eating meals